KoppesEA/INS-1_PWS_RNA-Seq/README.md

 # INS-1_PWS_PNAS
 Markdown on the useage of uploaded bash scripts for RNA-Seq analysis associated with Koppes et al. 2021 for analysis of total- and small- RNA-Seq of control and PWS INS-1 cells.
+*Directories and version numbers may need to adjusted to run as needed*

 ## Part I: Custom Genome Generation
 Download Rnor6 top level genome sequence and gene set annotation from Ensembl (https://useast.ensembl.org/info/data/ftp/index.html)